sidfishus/TextParse/README.md

 ### Programming Language/Platform ###

-I decided to choose .NET and C# due to it's
+I had already decided that I would be designing this using an object oriented approach.
+So I decided to create the library in .NET and C# due to the plethora of inbuilt functionality and intuitive OO syntax.
+Having a gargage collector would also reduce the complexity allowing me to focus on making the parser as accurate and resilient as possible.
+I was focusing on accuracy and human readability as opposed to performance, however after parsing entire directories containing 100's of files I am more than satisfied with the speed taken.

 ### Progress ###